h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + on switch between models, transition normal points DONE   y-position for categorical independent variables

 + add tooltips for independent categorical variables shown in boxplots

++ preserve state so that when boxplots implode, they implode to y-positions from the y-variable associated with the currently selected model

 + ensure that boxplot outliers only animate on points-to-box implode if that box is already exploded

-+ preserve state so that when boxplots implode, they implode to y-positions from the y-variable associated with the currently selected model

-## classification
-DONE + identify three good classification datasets
-+ caculate Pearson residual for categorial variables

 ### Aggregator features
 + add static exemplar dataset from h2o-3 Aggregator for Rossman
 + use aggregator to show many points

 ### multiple datsets features
 + support multiple datasets
 + add data for all algos for Grupo Bimbo
 + add data for all algos for Prudential

 #### eventually